rock18/rock18/README.md

-Hi I'm Rock and I'm currently studying Mathematics and Computer Science in the National Open University of Nigeria I have always wanted to use technology to improve learning. on the side, I am working on a project that uses Artificial intelligence and augmented reality to solve the problem of object visualization and interaction with the environment. some of my interests include visualizing mathematical concepts and problems.
+Hi I'm Rock and I'm currently studying Mathematics and Computer Science in the National Open University of Nigeria.

+I have always wanted to use technology to improve learning. on the side, I am working on a project that uses Artificial intelligence and augmented reality to solve the problem of object visualization and interaction with the environment. some of my interests include visualizing mathematical concepts and problems.

 I love efficient code that solves complex problems and so far I have been working on backend stuff and also embedded technology especially cortex-m microcontrollers